Article initially published on 10 January 2024. Updated on 19 January 2026.

 2. Why enter?

 First, there is money in it if you win.
-Also, preparing your entry will make you cast a critical eye over your work for 2023.
-What might have you done better?
+Also, preparing your entry will make you cast a critical eye over your work for 2025.
+What might you have done better?
 Next, winning will give you prestige with your present boss, a good line when you ask for a pay rise, and a strong point for your CV as your career progresses.
-And most important, it might help you persuade your parents or your partner that this bizarre occupation you have taken up is a real job in a real profession.
+And most importantly, it might help you persuade your parents or your partner that this bizarre occupation you have taken up is a real job in a real profession, backed by a professional organisation with great awards.

 3. What are judges looking for?

-As you might expect, the judges are interested in science and technology that changes lives, across a broad front from electric vehicles to the microbiome.
-But we know that readers, viewers and listeners are also fascinated by stories of no apparent utility that change their attitude toward the universe.
-Just look at the huge public interest in images from the James Webb Space Telescope (JWST), or in discoveries from CERN.
+As you might expect, the judges are especially interested in science and technology that changes lives, across a broad front from new epidemic diseases to the latest climate change conference.
+But we know that readers, viewers and listeners are also fascinated by stories of no apparent utility that change people’s understanding of the universe.
+Just look at the huge public interest in images from the surface of Mars, in discoveries from CERN, or indeed in the public response to news of humanity’s extinct ancestors.

 4. What topics could be highlighted?

-One aspect of science and technology coverage that I’d like to see expanded in Awards entries is research as a human activity.
+One aspect of science and technology coverage that I’d like more of in these Awards is the experience of research as a human activity.
 What is the working life of a scientist like?
 It is hard for a non-scientist to visualise how science is done unless we tell them.
-I regard this as a key part of the picture while accepting that the story is not always one that shows science and scientists in a wholly positive light.
+I regard it as a key part of the picture that we are trying to paint with our writing, even when the story does not always show science and scientists in a wholly positive light.
 Note too that our Dr Katharine Giles Award exists to encourage scientists to tell their own science stories.

-The current concern with AI – surely a key area for this year’s Awards — has highlighted the fact that much world-altering research is now carried out by businesses.
+Finally, the current concern with issues such as AI and electric vehicles highlights the fact that much world-altering research is now carried out by businesses.
 These organisations naturally have their own ways in which they want to communicate, and can be a lot less open than universities or government labs.
-I’d be keen to see more stories that jump this barrier.
+We would be pleased to see more stories that jump this barrier.